Paolo Avitabile: In Persia

 Having quit the army in Naples, Avitabile set his eyes on a career abroad.
-His initial idea was to, as many of his countrymen, seek fortune in America but this ended in a shipwreck off Marseille.
-Instead, he was advised to seek employment to the east.
+His initial idea was to, as many of his countrymen, seek fortune in America but this ended in a shipwreck off Marseille after travelling to the Balkans and Mediterranean.
+While Avitabile was stranded and in-quarantine in Marseilles following the shipwreck, he was in the company of other former Napoleonic officers, one of which, Captain Beraud, advised Avitabile to seek employment in the east in the court of Qajar Persia, who were amicable to employing Europeans with military-backgrounds.
+Avitabile at this point believed the situation in Europe was unstable and was drawn by the prospects the east presented at the time.
+Avitabile left for Constantinople, arriving in 1818.

 In Constantinople he was approached by an agent of the Persian Shah Fath Ali Shah recruiting European officers; in 1820, Avitabile took service with the Persian Shah.
 He remained in this employment for six years, during which period he rose to the rank of khan and a grade of colonel in the Persian army.
 Here he also met Claude August Court who would later accompany him on the travel to Punjab.
+He had also met with Allard and Ventura while in Persia.
+Avitabile and Claud reformed the Persian military along European lines, with Avitabile gaining a reputation amongst his Persian troops for being ruthless and fear-worthy.
+In 1826, Avitabile felt nostalgic about his homeland and therefore secured leave to return to Italy, where the sovereign of Naples presented him a gift of a box containing a Persian shawl made out of high-quality, fine cloth.
+However, he only remained in Naples for a short-time and became disgruntled again, returning back to Persia ultimately.

-Avitabile was rewarded for his services by two of Persia's highest decorations as Grand Commander of The Lion and Sun and of The Two Lions and Crown, but found the pay lacking.
-When he heard favourable notice from Jean-Baptiste Ventura of his employment in Punjab Ventura again broke up to travel further to the east.
+Avitabile was rewarded for his services by two of Persia's highest decorations as Grand Commander of The Lion and Sun and of The Two Lions and Crown, accompanied by official diplomas, but found the pay lacking.
+When he heard favourable notice from Jean-Baptiste Ventura of his employment in Punjab, Ventura again broke up to travel further to the east.

-In Punjab
+In India

 Together with Court, Avitabile arrived in Lahore in 1827 and was hired by Maharaja Ranjit Singh.
 He was given a position with the artillery and put in charge of the arsenal and gun foundries.
 He was also given a civilian position as governor of Wazirabad.
 It would seem he was an able administrator, as he held the position for the next seven years and as a result, Wazirabad prospered.